 Full Time Design Faculty

 Rachel Beth Egenhoefer, Program Director, is an artist, designer, writer, and educator.
-Her work explores the intersections between textiles, technology, and the body on historical, constructional and conceptual levels; and often incorporates tactile elements such as candy, knitting, and machines to represent intangible computer codes and conceptual spaces. full bio
+Her work explores the intersections between design, craft, technology and sustainability. full bio

 Stuart McKee is an environmental graphic designer and publication designer.
 Stuart has designed exhibition typography for institutions such as the J. Paul Getty Center in Los Angeles, The Rock and Roll Hall of Fame and Museum in Cleveland, and the United States Pavilion at the 1992 World's Fair in Seville, Spain. full bio